 A variety of data are automatically processed during an exam session that uses Respondus Monitor.
 The webcam recording itself goes through an automated "post-processing" step that utilizes computer vision technology to determine: whether the student remained in the video frame, if multiple people appear in the video frame, if the person in the video frame differs from the person who started the exam, and the position of the user's face relative to the webcam recording device.

 The recordings are controlled by your Institution and will be processed by an agent of your Institution, namely, Respondus, through its Respondus Monitor Services.
 Respondus Monitor may analyze the recordings through automated processes to generate additional data derived from the recordings, with the additional data being associated with individual students for use by your Institution in evaluating the recordings.
-This additional information includes the creation of a temporary template of facial identifiers during automated processing, and such template is used in the temporary memory of the server executing the Respondus Monitor software to determine whether the student who started the exam differs from the person currently in the video frame being processed by the Respondus Monitor Service.
-The template is not saved to the cloud server’s database or storage and is cleared from the server’s memory by Respondus Monitor after the processing is complete, which occurs no later than two (2) days after the completion of the exam.
-The additional data, as well as the original recordings, may be evaluated by agents of your Institution, including your instructors, to review, assess, and analyze student performance and conduct, and investigate alleged student conduct violations.
+This additional information includes the creation of a temporary template of facial features during automated processing, and such template is used either by the server executing the Respondus Monitor software or by the automated processing occurring on your computer to determine whether the student who started the exam differs from the person in the video frame throughout the duration of the exam.
+The template is not saved on your computer or to the cloud server’s database or storage and is cleared from your computer or the server’s memory by Respondus Monitor after the processing is complete, which occurs immediately after exam completion on your computer and no later than two (2) days after the completion of the exam if on the server.
+The additional data, as well as the original recordings, may be evaluated by agents of your Institution, including your instructors, to review, assess, and analyze student performance and conduct, among other things, for the purpose of improving educational processes for students, including investigating student conduct violations.
 Your Institution works with Respondus to help ensure your privacy regarding the recordings and to comply with applicable laws and regulations as to any information or data (including any of the video or audio recordings).
 Respondus personnel do not review/analyze the recordings except as may be required to resolve technical problems, improve system performance, modify Respondus Monitor, investigate violations of these Terms, or as may be directed by your Institution or applicable law enforcement.

 Respondus Monitor processes other data from the exam session, such as: the date and time the user starts and completes an exam session; the time that each exam question is answered; how much time is spent on each exam question; if/when an answer to an exam question is changed; the quality of the user's internet connection during the exam session (including the time and duration of any internet disconnections); mouse, keyboard and screen activity; the quality of the video recording (in terms of lighting, contrast, movement); and the quality of the audio recording, among other data.